 The data indicated that all respondents (100%) reported experiencing two main benefits from the ETEEAP program:

 Promotion.
-All participants (100%) reported receiving promotions as a result of completing the program.
+100% of the participants reported receiving promotions as a result of completing the program.
 This suggested that the program effectively enhances participants' qualifications and skills, leading to career advancement opportunities within their respective organizations.

 Change of Employment Status.
-Similarly, all respondents (100%) reported a change in their employment status after completing the ETEEAP program.
+Similarly, 100% of the respondents reported a change in their employment status after completing the ETEEAP program.
 This indicated that the program not only facilitated career growth but also enables participants to secure more stable and desirable employment positions.
 These findings underline the significant positive impact of the ETEEAP program on the career paths and professional development of its graduates from Palawan State University.

 Their Responses highlighted the significant contributions of ETEEAP courses to the graduates in various aspects of their personal and professional lives.